MetalHexx/nibbles.net/README.md

 I was inspired to a video I saw on YouTube with this dude creating "snakes" on an Apple ][. https://www.youtube.com/watch?v=7r83N3c2kPw&t=1088s  So I decided to give it a go for fun and made my own with a .net console app.

-The engine was inspired from a QBasic variation I used to tinker around with and modify -- one of my first programming acitivites when I was a kid. :) https://www.youtube.com/watch?v=rTzev59RUGw
+The engine name was inspired from a QBasic variation of snakes called "Nibbles" that I used to tinker around with and modify -- one of my first programming activities when I was a kid. :) https://www.youtube.com/watch?v=rTzev59RUGw